janspoerer/janspoerer.github.io/_posts/2022-09-10-nlpjourney-4-of-75.markdown

 I finally used Jo Karajanov's break suggestions.
 I had more uninterrupted time to work on Ph.D. tasks this week and it felt easier to do these small walking breaks every 15 minutes.
 I will continue to be more conscious about my break habits from now on, it really helps.

 Leisure-wise, I will go mountain climbing tomorrow, on Germany's highest mountain, Zugspitze.
+We go in a group with some experienced friends.
+I have no experience with climbing, so I'm glad to go with experts!

 ## What Were the Biggest Obstacles?